stackhpc/ansible-slurm-appliance/environments/lab/README.md

 # NREL prototype Slurm appliance

-Prototype for the Slurm appliance on the NREL Vermilion system.
+Prototype on `sms-labs` for the Slurm appliance on the NREL Vermilion system.
+This uses VMs and does not have RoCE.

-While the real system will use VMs on AMD Epyc hypervisors with RoCE, this prototype uses baremetal blade instances with a variety of processors and IP over Ethernet.

 This README is supplimentary to the main readme at ../../README.md so only differences/additinoal information is noted here.
 Paths are relative to this environment unless otherwise noted.